-Opened on September 1.
 The famous farm near Amicalola Falls in the North Georgia Mtns. that draws crowds every year.
 Hayrides and some of the biggest pumpkins you have ever seen (1lb – 150 lbs!).
-Take a hay ride and shop their country store to buy your Indian corn, corn stalks, bays of hay, gourds and visit their store for fresh baked items.
+Take a hay ride and shop at their country store to buy your Indian corn, corn stalks, bays of hay, gourds and visit their store for fresh baked items.
 Free admission and parking.
-Fee for hayride.
+Fee for the hayride.

 Pumpkin patch next to post office.

-Pumpkins have arrived!!
+Pumpkins usually arrive late September!!
 Accept cash or credit cards.
-Bouncy house and vendors on weekends.

 The Rock Ranch is a 1,500 acre working farm.
 Visit the farm for Fall Family Fun Days and Sunday Fun Days – each weekend in October and the first Saturday in November.
 Themed fun includes hot air balloons, smashing pumpkins, superheroes, and monster truck shows!
 Tractor rides, paddle boats, cow train, miniature train, cow-a-bunga zip lines, tiny town, pedal carts and more!